nathanrufus/Virtual-Agro-Advisor/README.md

 - **Backend graph & walkers** in `app.jac` and `app.impl.jac`
 - **Frontend UI** in `app.cl/` using Jac’s React client and Tailwind CSS
-- **LLM + integrations** wired through `byllm.llm` and helper modules in `utils.jac` and `integrations.jac`
+- **LLM + integrations** wired through `byllm.llm` and helper modules in `utils.jac` and `intergrations.jac`

 ---

 ## 1. High‑level features

 - 🌱 **Personalized agronomy advice**
-  - Farmers describe issues in free text (e.g., *“maize leaves turning yellow with brown spots”*).
+  - Farmers describe issues in free text (e.g., _“maize leaves turning yellow with brown spots”_).
   - Backend classifies the problem (pest, disease, nutrient, weather, management, other) and severity.
   - Returns a structured **Advice Plan** with overview, step‑by‑step actions, and safety cautions.

+- 👤 **Per‑user login with private sessions**
+  - Built‑in Jac auth (`/user/create`, `/user/login`) is used to create and log in users.
+  - Each authenticated user gets their **own graph** on the backend, so sessions, advice cache, and audit logs are isolated per user.
+  - The UI shows **Login / Sign up / Logout** controls in the top navigation.

 - ☁️ **Weather‑aware recommendations**
-  - Optionally fetches and summarizes live‑like weather data for the farmer’s location.
+  - Optionally fetches and summarizes live‑like weather data for the farmer’s location via `fetch_weather_raw` + `summarize_weather`.
   - Weather context is fed into the LLM so advice can consider rainfall, temperature, wind, etc.

-- 💹 **Market context (LLM price estimate)**
+- 💹 **Market context (LLM price estimate, pluggable)**
   - Optionally adds a **non‑authoritative** KES/kg price estimate for the selected crop and region.
-  - Clear disclaimer: this is *not* live market data; farmers must still confirm with local buyers.
+  - Clear disclaimer: this is _not_ live market data; farmers must still confirm with local buyers.
+  - The design allows plugging in a real market price API in place of the LLM helper later.

 - 🧠 **Per‑session memory & history**
-  - Each browser session is mapped to a `Session` node in the graph.
+  - Within each user graph, every browser session is mapped to a `Session` node.
-  - Short history of user–AI turns is stored per session and used to provide continuity between queries.
+  - A short history of user–AI turns is stored per session and used to provide continuity between queries.

 - ⚡ **Caching & reuse**
-  - Advice is cached in `AdviceCache` nodes by a deterministic key based on crop, problem, location, language, and flags (weather/market).
+  - Advice is cached in `AdviceCache` nodes by a deterministic key based on crop, problem, location, language, and flags (weather/market/image).
   - Weather and market results are cached per session to avoid repeated API/LLM calls.

-- 🛠️ **Admin & debug tooling (UI + walkers)**
+- 🧭 **Manage (admin) & debug tooling**
+  - **Manage** tab (previously “Admin”) shows an overview of sessions and advice cache entries using:
-  - `GetAllSessions` walker lists all sessions and their metadata.
+    - `GetAllSessions` walker — lists all sessions and their metadata for the logged‑in user.
-  - `GetAllAdviceCache` walker lists all cached advice entries.
+    - `GetAllAdviceCache` walker — lists all cached advice entries with usage stats.
+  - **Debug** tab is reserved for LLM tooling:
-  - `LLMAnalyzeDebug` and `LLMAdviceDebug` walkers let you inspect the raw LLM reasoning chain.
+    - `LLMAnalyzeDebug` — inspect the raw `IssueAnalysis`.
+    - `LLMAdviceDebug` — inspect the full chain `{ issue_analysis, weather_summary, market_summary, advice_plan }`.

 ---